| |

 |

-Dr. Refinetti is Professor of Psychology and Academic Dean at the University of South Carolina
+Dr. Refinetti is Professor of Psychology

-(Salkehatchie satellite campus, with teaching sites in Allendale and Walterboro, South Carolina).
 He has been teaching at the university level since 1986.

 He has taught undergraduate courses